hynprk/How-a-Bike-Share-Navigates-Speedy-Success/README.md

 * Number of users drastically decrease during winter (Dec-Feb) and the proportion of annual members relatively increase compared to casual users.
 * Number of users gradually start increasing in March, and peaks in summer and early fall (June-Sep) with the mode of month being July, followed by August.
 This could be due to the warm weather and vacation season.

-Below is a preview of the dashboard I created.
-The interactive version can be viewed [here](https://public.tableau.com/app/profile/hyoeunpark99/viz/Annualmembersvs_CasualridersinBikeShare/DifferencebetweenBike-ShareofAnnualmembersandCasualriders_1).
+Finally, we would like to present a dashboard we created.
+Below is a preview of the dashboard, and the interactive version can be viewed [here](https://public.tableau.com/app/profile/hyoeunpark99/viz/Annualmembersvs_CasualridersinBikeShare/DifferencebetweenBike-ShareofAnnualmembersandCasualriders_1).
 You can hover over the graphs, click on graphs, or use the filter on the bottom-right to see any specific values.

 ![Dashboard Preview](https://github.com/hynprk/How-a-Bike-Share-Navigates-Speedy-Success/blob/main/data_vis/dashboard.png)

 ### VI.
 Summary of Analysis

+* There are more casual riders than annual members during the weekends (Sat-Sun) and summer (Jul-Aug).
+* Annual members use bikes more during the weekdays.
+* On average, casual riders travel longer (time) and further (distance) than annual members.

 ### VII.
 Recommendations